 Clinical Doctorate of Occupational Therapy (OTD)

 The Clinical Doctorate of Occupational Therapy (OTD) is a 40 month, full-time degree program.
-Students will focus on a specialty area and receive mentored apprenticeship.
+Students will focus on a specialty area and complete the directed experiential component.
 Students will graduate with an OTD, a professional clinical doctorate degree.
 Students who choose the OTD may choose from multiple concentrations in productive aging, work and industry, social participation and the environment, children and youth, neurorehabilitation and rehabilitation science.
 OTD graduates are building exciting careers in teaching, research, consultation, clinical services, and management and policy in their chosen area of expertise.
 (Please note: If you already have a degree in Occupational Therapy, you must go through a different application process.
 Please click here for additional information.)

 As an OTD graduate, you will be eligible to sit for the NBCOT examination to become a practicing occupational therapist.
 The exam is administered by the National Board for Certification in Occupational Therapy (NBCOT), located at 12 South Summit Avenue, Suite 100, Gaithersburg, MD 20877.
 NBCOT’s phone number is (301) 990-7979 and its web address is www.nbcot.org.
 See our NBCOT Pass Rate.